hwdsl2/setup-ipsec-vpn/docs/clients.md

 If you need the VPN to auto-reconnect when the device wakes up, you may <a href="ikev2-howto.md" target="_blank">set up IKEv2</a> and enable the "VPN On Demand" feature.
 Alternatively, you may try <a href="https://github.com/Nyr/openvpn-install" target="_blank">OpenVPN</a> instead, which <a href="https://docs.openvpn.net/connecting/connecting-to-access-server-with-apple-ios/faq-regarding-openvpn-connect-ios/" target="_blank">has support for options</a> such as "Reconnect on Wakeup" and "Seamless Tunnel".

 Android devices will also disconnect Wi-Fi shortly after entering sleep mode, unless the option "Keep Wi-Fi on during sleep" is enabled.
-This option is no longer available in Android 8 (Oreo).
+This option is no longer available in Android 8 (Oreo) and newer.
 Alternatively, you may try enabling the "Always-on VPN" option to stay connected.
 Learn more <a href="https://support.google.com/android/answer/9089766?hl=en" target="_blank">here</a>.

 ### Debian 10 kernel